All Episodes

 They round a corner.

-The cop shoots and kills it.
+The cop shoots and kills him.

 Black cop kills black victim on this TV show.

-They suspend the black cop pending investigation.
+They suspend the black cop pending an investigation.

-When he's cleared, they couldn't find the gun at first, but they found a kid took the gun.
+When he's cleared, they couldn't find the gun at first, but they found a kid, took the gun.

 They were going to nail a cop for illegally shooting, but they found the gun and it was a justified shooting in the end.